-It’s almost vacation season, which means it’s time to start thinking about all the essentials you’ll need to stay relaxed while you’re lounging on the beach during your time off.
 If you love the idea of a spring or summer reading list, but don’t want to take up valuable packing space by toting around a bunch of books, why not dive into some truly great podcasts?
-We’ve rounded up our top 10 serialized fiction podcasts to get absorbed in on vacation this year.
+We’ve rounded up our top 10 serialized fiction podcasts to get absorbed in right now.

 This thriller from award-winning author Naomi Alderman puts the listener front and center, dropping you into the role of hero as soon as you pop your earbuds in.
 The immersive story begins with an EMP attack that sends Walker, the protagonist and role that the listener takes on, on a dangerous journey across Scotland, attempting to make a critical delivery while running from both the police and a mysterious organization known simply as The Burn.
 Along the way, you’ll find yourself encountering a host of interesting characters and unraveling a complex web of intrigue.
 The podcast is best enjoyed when you’re on the move — say, working out or walking — as the story’s soundscape swirls around you from all directions.